 - Warm insulated shoes or trekking shoes

-Water and toilet Availabilities
+Water and Toilet Availabilities in Spiti

 Due to freezing cold conditions the water is frozen everywhere in Spiti valley during winters.
 You will not find any running water in pipes and hence, in the toilets.
 You will have to use dry pit toilets.